The 10 Best Retirement Plans

 5. Find an Adventure Job

 You can find jobs to take advantage of your flexible schedule in retirement.
 For example, some people will hire someone to drive their dogs on long-distance moves.
-You drive to the house the owner is moving out of, pick up the dogs, and drive cross-country with the dogs, staying at hotels along the way.
+You drive to the house the owner is moving out of, pick up the dogs, and drive cross-country with them, staying at hotels along the way.
 This is a good way to travel at someone else's expense if you like dogs.

 6. Live Abroad

 You can move abroad to find lower expenses and adventure.
 Some popular retirement destinations abroad are Vietnam and Cost Rica.
 You will want to check out the ex-patriot community and also the availability of high-quality medical care in your intended destination.
 You may not be able to see your friends and family very often if you move abroad.
 Living in a different culture can be stimulating and provide lots of opportunities to try new things and live an adventure every day.
 There are also potential savings benefits to living abroad that can make your retirement dollars last longer.

 Sell your house and most of your belongings and move to an apartment downtown in a big city.
 You'll have the convenience of living near big city attractions such as sports venues, museums, and arts facilities.
 Transportation is readily available, so you won't need to drive anymore.
 Moving to an apartment will mean that you no longer need to do as many chores and yard work tasks to maintain a house and yard.
 Housing prices vary a lot, and you'll want to see how close you can live to the action without paying a huge price.

 8. Stay in Your Current Place